panarec/applifting-assignment/README.md

 GraphQL Playground for the NestJS Server is available here: http://localhost:3000/graphql

-Open up the example GraphQL queries and copy them to the GraphQL Playground.
 Some queries and mutations are secured by an auth guard.
 You have to acquire a JWT token from `login`.
 Add the accessToken followed to HTTP HEADERS in the playground and replace **YOURTOKEN** here:

 {
   "Authorization": "Bearer YOURTOKEN"